We provide data-driven insight and authoritative analysis for business, digital and policy leaders in a world disrupted and inspired by technology.

 Tech Monitor aims to provide an essential resource for the world's top CIOs, business technology leaders and the tech-curious in a time of dramatic digital transformation.
 We are here to help you collaborate, innovate and connect.

 The mission of the Monitor Network is to explain how the world is changing for decision-makers in need of data-driven answers.
 We help our readers to lead effectively and define policies using the same rigour and quality journalism for which the New Statesman has long been admired.

 Tech Monitor journalists uphold the highest standards of ethical and professional journalism.
 In our editorial coverage we seek to be independent, fair and accurate.
 We make every effort to verify and check the information we publish and to be transparent about our sourcing.

 If you spot a mistake, or would like to make a complaint about our coverage, please contact editor-in-chief Pete Swabey at email@example.com.

-Tech Monitor journalists are required to follow the standards laid out in the UK Editors’ Code of Practice and also strictly adhere to UK law in areas such as libel, privacy and copyright.
+Tech Monitor journalists are required to follow the standards laid out in the UK Editors’ Code of Practice,/a> and also strictly adhere to UK law in areas such as libel, privacy and copyright.
 If you think our content has breached the Editors’ Code you can raise this with our external ombudsman David Banks by emailing firstname.lastname@example.org – but please only do so after first trying to resolve the issue with our editors.

 He will investigate all legitimate complaints and write adjudications that will be published on this site and given equal prominence to the article in question if your complaint is upheld.